-Needs, Opportunities and Priorities - Access, Recreation and Active Travel influence of F&HDC.
+Needs, Opportunities and Priorities - Access, Recreation and Active Travel

+A

+Actions within the control of

+Folkestone and Hythe District

+Council.

+B Priorities within the scope of influence of F&HDC.
 Potential to be delivered by other organisations or in partnership withF&HDC.

-A Actions within the control of Folkestone and Hythe District Council.

-B Priorities within the scope of influence of F&HDC.
-Potential to

-Priorities of importance in the district but not in control of F&HDC.
+C Priorities of importance in the district but not in control of F&HDC.
 Delivered by other organisations.